Friday, February 27, 2026

 I am all the more baffled when support programs for older people and their family caregivers are scrapped.
 If care increasingly has to take place at home, then help is at least needed to develop this.
 So that families have guidance on how to cope with this challenge.
 Families are often completely at a loss and hardly anyone is prepared.
 That is also the reason why these cuts are so easy to make: No one has any idea that these benefits are essential for families.

-Care in the higher care levels is particularly challenging for families.
+Care at the higher levels of care is particularly challenging for families.
 If regional support networks are scrapped for financial reasons, this causes a great deal of suffering and overwhelms families.
 Credit: Shutterstock

-Care in the higher care levels is particularly challenging for families.
+Care at the higher levels of care is particularly challenging for families.
 If regional support networks are scrapped for financial reasons, this causes a great deal of suffering and overwhelms families.
 Credit: Shutterstock

 What such programs do – and why they are irreplaceable